jlaso/js-cool-matrix-led/README.md

 ```
     #led-container {
         position: absolute;
     }
 ```

-And your code create as many block as you need:
+And, on your code create as many led-matrix blocks as you need:

 ```
     $(document).ready(function () {